SAP-samples/automation-pilot-examples/update-hana-cloud/README.md

 * *user* - Email or ID of your technical user
 * *password* - Password of your technical user
 * *identityProvider* - Optional: origin key of your identity provider.
 Defaults to sap.ids
+* *makeSnapshotBeforeUpdate* - Optional: Whether to make a snapshot of the HANA instance before updating.
+If there is existing snapshot you will be asked if you want to delete it.
+Note there can be only one snapshot and it gets deleted in 14 days.
+Defaults to false
 * *shouldConfirmBeforeUpdate* - Optional: whether to require confirmation before starting the update, if there's one available.
 Defaults to true
+* *shouldConfirmSnapshotDelete* - Does nothing if *makeSnapshotBeforeUpdate* is set to false.
+Whether to pause the execution when creating snapshot and another one already exists.
+If set to false no confirmation will be required to delete existing snapshot.

 :warning: Make sure that you using the correct *region* value by verifying it in the BTP Cockpit Overview page.
 For example, the region shown below is *cf-eu10-004*:

 ![BTP Cockpit Overview](assets/btp-cloud-foundry-env.png)

+#### In case of failure and if you have a snapshot to revert to you can use the *RevertHanaToSnapshotCF* command to revert to your available snapshot.

+You'll need to provide values for the following input keys:

+* *region* - Technical name of your SAP BTP region, e.g. cf-eu10, cf-us20, cf-eu10-004
+* *org* - Name of your Cloud Foundry organization
+* *space* - Name of your Cloud Foundry space
+* *hanaCloudInstance* - Name of your HANA Cloud service instance
+* *user* - Email or ID of your technical user
+* *password* - Password of your technical user
+* *identityProvider* - Optional: origin key of your identity provider.
+Defaults to sap.ids

 ### Other Environment (Subaccount level)